Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Transformation Rules for Constrained Horn Clauses

-Thus, to prove the satisfiability of a set~$P_0$ of clauses, it suffices: (i)~to construct a transformation sequence $P_0 \Rightarrow \ldots \Rightarrow P_n$, and then (ii)~to prove that $P_n$ is satisfiable.
+If $P_n$ is satisfiable, then $P_0$ is satisfiable. \end{theorem} \begin{proof}See Appendix. \end{proof} Thus, to prove the satisfiability of a set~$P_0$ of clauses, it suffices: (i)~to construct a transformation sequence $P_0 \Rightarrow \ldots \Rightarrow P_n$, and then (ii)~to prove that $P_n$ is satisfiable.
 Note, however, that if Rule~R7 is used, it may happen that $P_0$ is satisfiable and $P_n$ is unsatisfiable, that is, some false counterexamples to satisfiability, so-called {\it false positives}, may be generated, as we now show.

 \begin{example} Let us consider the following set~$P_{1}$ of clauses derived by adding the definition clause { {\tt D}} to the initial set $P_{0}\!=\!\{${ {\tt{C,1,2,3}}}\} of clauses:

 where: (i)~{ {\tt{a(X,Y)}}} is a total, functional atom from { {\tt{X}}} to { {\tt{Y}}}, (ii)~{ {\tt{r(X,W)}}} is a total, functional atom from { {\tt{X}}} to { {\tt{W}}}, and (iii)~{ {\tt{D}}} is a definition in~$\mathit{Defs}_{1}$.
 By applying Rule~R7, from $P_{1}$ we derive the set $P_{2}\!=\!\{${ {\tt{E,1,2,3,D}}}\} of clauses where: